-A student who wishes to withdraw during a semester must do so on the Add/Drop Form provided by the Registration and Records Office or process a request online.
+A student who wishes to withdraw during a semester must process a request online.
 The student is still financially responsible to the college for all tuition and fees, subject to the applicable refund percentage.
 (See also Refunds and Changes in Schedule).
 Failing to attend class will not relieve you of your financial responsibility, even if you have not paid your bill.